sydechen/comp560-a1/README.md

-# comp560-a1
+# Constraint Satisfaction: Map Coloring
-Runs backtracking search and local search to find map coloring solution
+Runs backtracking search and local search to find map coloring solution using Python 3.8

 ## Run
 To run in terminal, use command: